Get the most out of your email marketing

 What better way to get your message across than over email?
 According to Statista, there are 4 billion daily email users.
-This number is only expected to grow too.
+And this number is expected to grow too!

 Email marketing is a powerful tool in digital marketing, with the unique ability to get your message in front of hundreds of interested people.

 In a recent Forbes survey, 79% of business owners say that email marketing is either ‘important’ or ‘very important’.
 With one of the highest return on investments in digital marketing (an average of £27.40 returned for every $1 dollar spent) it’s easy to see why!